Drake University logo

 School of Journalism

-Opened in 1965 with the completion of Meredith Hall, providing specialized education in journalism.
+Opened its doors with the completion of Meredith Hall in 1965, providing specialized programs in media and communications.

 Leadership